 Areas of expertise: International development, humanitarian assistance and emergencies, conflict and fragility, leadership and organisational development.

-Anthea oversees the units within Oxfam that implement international and humanitarian programs across 25 countries as well as Aboriginal and Torres Strait Islander programming that is implemented alongside partners in Australia.
+Anthea oversees the teams within Oxfam that implement international and humanitarian programs across 25 countries, as well as Aboriginal and Torres Strait Islander programming that is implemented alongside partners in Australia.

-Anthea has over 15 years of experience working in international programs with a focus on humanitarian and conflict affected contexts.
-Anthea has lived and worked in Mozambique and Brazil as well as spending time in contexts as diverse as Thailand to Jordan.
+Anthea has over 20 years of experience working in international programs with a focus on humanitarian and conflict affected contexts.
+Anthea has lived and worked in Mozambique and Brazil as well as spending time in countries as diverse as Thailand and Jordan.
 She has held senior leadership roles in a number or organisations both in Australia and overseas.